1. The First Anglo-Burmese War began in __________.

 Explanation: Britain maintained Bhutan as a buffer between India and Tibet/China.

-71. Bhutan’s defeat in 1865 marked the decline of:
+71. Bhutan’s defeat in 1865 marked the decline of__________.

 A) Tibetan trade influence in Bengal